Spin excitation continuum to topological magnon crossover and thermal Hall conductivity in Kitaev magnets: Model and Methods

 For general discussion, we consider the nearest-neighbour $K\Gamma\Gamma'$ Hamiltonian with a Zeeman coupling given by $H=\sum_{\langle ij\rangle\in\lambda}\mathbf{S}_i^TH_\lambda\mathbf{S}_j -\mathbf{h}^T\sum_i\mathbf{S}_i$ where

 and an out-of-plane magnetic field $\mathbf{h}\parallel[111]$ is applied (see Fig. \ref{fig:honeycomb}).
 We treat the spins as classical vectors $\mathbf{S}_i=(S^x_i, S^y_i, S^z_i)$ with a fixed magnitude $S$ and use finite temperature Monte Carlo techniques to take measurements of the thermally fluctuating spin configurations\cite{zhang_dynamical_2019}.
+For reference, we also provide the zero temperature phase diagrams compiled from various sources \cite{hickey_emergence_2019, chern_magnetic_2020} for the models used in this manuscript in Appendix \ref{zerotpd}.

 To capture the spin excitation spectrum, we compute the dynamical spin structure factor (DSSF), a quantity directly comparable to inelastic neutron scattering experiments.
 The energy- and momentum-dependent spin correlations are defined as

 where $N$ is the number of lattice sites.
 We investigated the spectrum with unpolarized neutrons, described by